elan-ev/tobira/docs/docs/setup/matomo.md

 - [Lawful basis for processing personal data under GDPR with Matomo](https://matomo.org/blog/2018/04/lawful-basis-for-processing-personal-data-under-gdpr-with-matomo/)
 - [How to not process any personally identifiable information (PII) with Matomo, and what it means for you](https://matomo.org/blog/2018/04/how-to-not-process-any-personal-data-with-matomo-and-what-it-means-for-you/)

-The best way to comply with the law is to make sure the data you collect is no "personaly data"/"personally identifiable information".
+The best way to comply with the law is to make sure the data you collect is no "personal data"/"personally identifiable information".
-If you must, you can instead comply with the law by asking for the users consent.
+If you must, you can instead comply with the law by asking for the user's consent.
-To do that: you have to wait, because Tobira cannot do that yet.
-Will be added in the near future!
+To do that, check the `general.initial_consent` value in configuration file.

 ## Configuration